Chart Color Schemes

 The level of general health in Fairfield West is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Fairfield West shows better-than-average health outcomes with fewer common health conditions among its general population compared to national averages for older and at-risk groups.
-Approximately 47% of Fairfield West's total population (~6,254 people) has private health cover, lower than the national average of 55.3%.
+Fairfield West shows superior health outcomes with fewer common health conditions among its general population compared to national averages for both younger and at-risk cohorts.
+Only approximately 47% (~6,403 people) of Fairfield West's residents have private health cover, lower than the national average of 55.7%.

-The most prevalent medical conditions are arthritis (7.3%) and diabetes (6.0%).
-About 75.5% of residents claim to be free from medical ailments, similar to Greater Sydney's 75.6%.
-Fairfield West has a lower proportion of seniors aged 65 and over at 16.3% (2,165 people) compared to Greater Sydney's 19.0%.
-However, health outcomes among seniors require more attention than the broader population.
+The most prevalent medical conditions in the area are arthritis (affecting 7.3% of residents) and diabetes (6.0%).
+A total of 75.5% of residents claim to be completely free from medical ailments, similar to Greater Sydney's 75.6%.
+As of 2016, Fairfield West has a lower proportion of seniors aged 65 and over at 16.3% (2,217 people), compared to Greater Sydney's 19.0%.
+However, health outcomes among seniors in Fairfield West require more attention than those of the broader population.

 Frequently Asked Questions - Health